FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-03/03-async-javascript.md

 3. Change the previous example to not fail at "d", but instead handle the error and log "Error at 'd'" to the console.
 Hint: use `catch`.

-4. Use a native JS Promise to load data from an api with the following guidelines.
-[API suggestions](https://github.com/toddmotto/public-apis)

-  - If the first request fails, it should retry.
-  - If the second request fails, it should retry again.
-  - If the third request fails, it should return an error.
-  - If a request succeeds, it should log the data to the console.

 ---

 ## Exercise 5